mbijon/WP-Resized-Image-Quality/readme.txt

 == Screenshots ==

+1. No complicated media/compression interface.
+Just one slider added to the Settings > Admin page
-1. Admin page with one setting, simple enough
+2. Admin page with one setting, simple enough

 == Changelog ==

 = 2.0 =
 * Move image compression toggle from custom Settings > Image Quality page to Settings > Media
+* Add note to current custom Admin page that UX will permanently move to Settings > Media in v3.0

 = 1.0.3 =
 * (attempted) Fix WP.org screenshot display